-The importance of a formal evaluation of Lewis and Vasishth's (2005) activation-based model and McElree's (2000) direct access model lies in disentangling their predictions: Since both models assume that dependencies of non-adjacent elements are created via a content-addressable cue-based retrieval mechanism, they have been used almost interchangeably to explain interference effects (e.g. Van Dyke & McElree, 2006).
+The importance of a formal comparison of Lewis and Vasishth's (2005) activation-based model and McElree's (2000) direct-access model lies in disentangling their predictions.
+Since both models assume that dependencies of non-adjacent elements are created via a content-addressable cue-based retrieval mechanism, they have been used almost interchangeably to explain interference effects (e.g. Van Dyke & McElree, 2006).
 For experiments that draw inferences from differences in means, these two models yield identical predictions for the inhibitory effect of similarity-based interference: namely, longer reading times at the retrieval of a dependent and/or a reduction of comprehension accuracy when several items share a feature associated with a retrieval cue.
 However, these models are based on different underlying assumptions.
 The activation-based model follows ACT-R assumptions (Anderson et al., 2004); in this framework, the activation of the items in memory determines the retrieval accuracy and latency, and the activation of the target of retrieval is, in turn, adversely affected by interference.
 Crucially, latency and accuracy are not deterministic because activation fluctuates due to noise in the system.
 We show that this process can be seen as a lognormal race between accumulators of evidence with a single variance for all the accumulators, where activation represents the rate of accumulation of evidence.
 In contrast, the direct-access model assumes a model of memory where only the probability of retrieval can be affected by interference, while items take the same time to be retrieved (if they are not in the focus of attention as it is the case for non-local dependencies).
 In this model, differences in latencies are a by-product of the possibility of backtracking and repairing incorrect retrievals.
 These different assumptions lead to a different behavior in the relationship between reading times and response accuracy on a trial-level basis which cannot be examined by only comparing mean reading times or accuracy between conditions.
-While acceptability judgment tasks with speed-accuracy trade-off (SAT) allow a finer grain look at the reaction times and have been used to argue in favor of the direct-access model (see, for example, Van Dyke & McElree, 2011), there has been until now no computational evaluation of the model in reading for comprehension.
+While acceptability judgment tasks with speed-accuracy trade-off (SAT) allow a finer grain look at the reaction times and have been used to argue in favor of the direct-access model (see, for example, Van Dyke & McElree, 2011), until now there has been no computational evaluation of the model in reading for comprehension.

-While the activation-based model uses the declarative retrieval module of ACT-R, which has been shown to be an empirically successful model (e.g., Anderson et al., 1998; Anderson & Reder, 1999; Van Rijn & Anderson, 2003), our findings show that its default implementation cannot account for wrong retrievals that were generally faster than the correct ones in our data.
+While the activation-based model uses the declarative retrieval module of ACT-R, which has been shown to be an empirically successful model (e.g., Anderson et al., 1998; Anderson & Reder, 1999; Van Rijn & Anderson, 2003), our findings show that its default implementation cannot account for incorrect retrievals that were generally faster than the correct ones in our data.
 The model cannot account for this pattern because items in memory that match the retrieval cues will have higher activation on average than competitors that match the retrieval cues only partially.
-The higher activation on average leads in turn to faster retrievals on average.
-In contrast, the direct access model can successfully accommodate faster incorrect retrievals.
-This is done by assuming that reading times associated with correct responses are generated from a mixture distribution of fast directly accessed correct retrievals at the first attempt together with slower repaired retrievals.
+The higher activation on average leads in turn to overall faster retrievals.
+In contrast, the direct-access model can successfully accommodate faster incorrect retrievals.
+This is done by assuming that reading times associated with correct responses are generated from a mixture distribution of fast directly accessed correct retrievals at the first attempt together with slower backtracked and repaired retrievals.
 Reading times associated with incorrect responses, in contrast, belong to a faster distribution of retrieval latencies of items that are directly accessed.
-It should be noted that this repair mechanism that explains slow correct retrievals could in principle be added to the activation-based model, but it would lead to an unidentified model.
-The direct access model, however, is able to account for the data with a very simple architecture that can integrate this repair mechanism.
-The direct access model assumes a bipartite architecture for retrieval (e.g., McElree & Dosher, 1989; McElree, 2006): Items within focal attention are accessed quickly, but all other items outside attention are accessed more slowly and with the same retrieval speed.
+It should be noted that this repair mechanism that explains slow correct retrievals could in principle be added to the activation-based model, but it would lead to an unidentifiable model.
+The direct-access model, however, is able to account for the data with a very simple architecture that can integrate this repair mechanism.